nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 2. add potatoes
 3. add carrots
 4. cook 5 minutes
+Valid range: 1 to 5
+Enter "quit" to cancel.
 Enter step index below:
 4
 The step has been successfully added to the step list!